RenneLab/CnR-flow/README.rst

     | Fill the required task input paramaters in "nextflow.config"
       For detailed setup instructions, see the  |Task Setup| section of |docs_link|_
-      *Additionally, for usage on a SLURM, PBS, or other cluster, configure your system executor, time, and memory settings in this pipe configuration file.*
+      *Additionally, for usage on a SLURM, PBS, or other cluster systems, configure your system executor, time, and memory settings.*

     .. code-block:: bash

         # Configure:
-        $ <vi/nano/emacs/...> nextflow.config   # Task Input, Steps, etc. Configuration
+        $ <vim/nano...> nextflow.config   # Task Input, Steps, etc. Configuration

         #REQUIRED values to enter (all others *should* work as default):
         # ref_fasta               (or some other ref-mode/location)